Mesías Guevara

-Mesías Antonio Guevara Amasifuén (born 13 June 1963) is a Peruvian politician and engineer, currently serving as the Governor of Cajamarca since 2019.
-A member of the Popular Action party, he currently serves as the party's president since 2014.
-He was previously a Congressman, representing Cajamarca between 2011 and 2016.
+Mesías Antonio Guevara Amasifuén (born 13 June 1963) is a Peruvian politician and engineer.
+A former member of the Popular Action party, he served as the party's president from 2014 to 2023.
+He was previously a Congressman, representing Cajamarca between 2011 and 2016 and served as governor of Cajamarca from 2019 to 2022.

 Early life and education

 Guevara was born in the northern city of Chiclayo to a middle-class family on 13 June 1963.
 Upon completing his elementary education at an Adventist education in Jaén, Cajamarca, he was enrolled in the Elías Aguirre Military School of Chiclayo, from which he graduated in 1983 with a specialty in mechanics.

 In 1987, he graduated as an electronic engineer from the Ricardo Palma University in Lima.
 In 2001, he completed a master's degree in administration at the Peruvian University of Applied Sciences.
 In addition, he holds a diploma in Advanced Studies from the University of Seville, from which he is currently a business administration doctoral candidate.